 If your property is designated as a monument, is a landmark building or falls under the "protected village view" you usually need to have permission to install solar panels.

-You need a permit:
+You need a permit in the following cases:

 You usually do not need a permit: